Project for the Transformation of the Grande Galerie du Louvre: History and description

 The project for a museum for the Louvre Palace began in the last quarter of the 18th century.
 The first paintings were deposited there from the Palace of Versailles, in 1785.
 The museum opened during the French Revolution in 1793; it only included a few hundred works, that were exhibited in the Grande Galerie along the Seine.

-The painter Hubert Robert was appointed keeper of the king's paintings in 1784 and was responsible for studying the layout of the future Grand Gallery, between 1784 and 1792, then between 1795 and 1802.
+The painter Hubert Robert was appointed keeper of the king's paintings in 1784 and was responsible for studying the layout of the future Grande Galerie, between 1784 and 1792, then between 1795 and 1802.
 For the Salon of 1796, he imagined a view of the Gallery presenting the arrangements he believed were necessary, in particular the opening of glass roofs allowing overhead lighting of the works.

 The painting is an oil painting on rectangular canvas of 115 by 145 cm.
 It depicts in detail an imaginary view of the Grande Galerie du Louvre, in Paris.
 The Gallery features overhead lighting and is segmented into bays by series of double Corinthian columns and transverse arches.
 It contains numerous works of art: paintings displayed side by side along the walls and sculptures erected in niches framed by pilasters or in the center of the space.
 A few visitors are present, including several copyists.